MarkusHumetus/Image_sports_classification/README.md

 1. Load and Check initial images to homogenize formats, confirm its availability, check class distribution.

 2. Build and train Convolutiona Neuronal Networks / CNNs.
-An initial screening of different pretrained models which are the base model (initial layers) of the CNN. p
+An initial screening of different pretrained models which are the base model (initial layers) of the CNN.

-3. Select the best model/s and study deeper with image augmentation, fine tunning by unfrezeen last layers of base pretrained model,...
+3. Select the best model/s and study deeper with image augmentation, fine tunning by unfreezen last layers of base pretrained model,...

 4. Increase training set of images by web scrapping.
 Images have to be validated: format, dupplicates and right labelling if considered representative (if not discarded).

 5. Compare performance of best model with the extended set of training images.

-6. Load models&wheights to predictions with test set of images.
-Compare the metrics.
+6. Load models & wheights to make predictions with test set of images and get the scoring metrics.

 7. Report results and conclusions.